inappstory/ios-ias-sdk/Samples/CustomCell.md

     storyView.create() //running internal logic
 }
 ```
-4) It is also necessary to add `StoryViewDeleagateFlowLayout` and implement it
+4) It is also necessary to add `StoryViewDelegateFlowLayout` and implement it

 ##### ViewController.swift
 ```swift